-Marine biologists call the Philippine Sea ‘center of the center’ of aquatic biodiversity.
+Marine biologists call the Philippine Sea the ‘centre of the centre’ of aquatic biodiversity.
 However, with ongoing decimation, marine biodiversity in the Philippines is facing a bleak future.

-Covering a major portion of the Coral Triangle, with more than 16800 sq km of coral reef, the Philippines are a global center for marine biodiversity.
+Covering a major portion of the Coral Triangle, with more than 16800 sq km of coral reef, the Philippines is a global centre for marine biodiversity.
 Its central region, from Luzon to Mindanao, has more marine species per unit area than any other place on the planet.
 It is home to a unique plethora of seagrass, invertebrates, seaweeds, and marine mammals.

 But the country is struggling to conserve its marine life in the face of overfishing, destructive fishing practices, and growing plastic pollution.
 These human activities coupled with climate change have led to an unparalleled decimation of its marine biodiversity.

 A study published in the Philippine Journal of Science reports that reefs in the country’s territorial waters are no longer in excellent condition, and that 90% are classified as either poor or fair.
 Another 2017 report by the United Nations predicted that all 29 World Heritage coral reefs, including one in the Philippines, will die out by 2100 unless carbon emissions are drastically reduced.

 Decades of destructive practices like dynamite fishing, bottom trawling, and cyanide fishing have wreaked havoc in the Philippine Sea.
 An analysis by the University of British Columbia found that destructive fishing methods have been liberally used in the Philippines since the 1960s, with peaks in the 70s and 80s when national fishing policies shortsightedly encouraged higher yield from fish stocks with no regard for collateral side-effects.
 Although the authorities issued a ban in the late 90s, those fishing methods continue to be commonly practiced until this day.